Rhodiola Rosea for PCOS: Benefits, How to Use & Precautions

 Rhodiola is an adaptogenic herb known for supporting overall health and reducing PCOS symptoms.

-The most common benefit of Rhodiola is its ability to manage stress and reduce fatigue, anxiety, and hormone imbalance.
+The most common benefits of Rhodiola are stress, fatigue relief, and hormone imbalance.

 When you are stressed, your adrenal glands secrete cortisol.
 However, consistently high cortisol levels can affect the balance of other hormones, including sex hormones like androgens.
 Rhodiola helps balance cortisol, potentially reducing overall androgen levels and alleviating PCOS symptoms.